 Medication Disposal

-Thank you for attending our medication and sharps collection on Saturday, April 22, 2023.
-Our volunteers collected 1,234 lbs. of medication (43 bins) in 4 hours.
-In addition, we collected 23 bins of sharps.
+Thank you for attending our medication collection on Saturday, April 25, 2026.
+Our volunteers collected 1,215.5 lbs. of medication (43 bins) in 4 hours and distributed 103 medication storages boxes.
+The event slideshow will be posted here soon!

-For all HC DrugFree events, check this website for COVID and other updates.
-However, the easiest way to receive all our updates with collection dates, instructions, COVID guidance, etc., is to sign up for our free electronic newsletter at the top of our Homepage.
+For all HC DrugFree events, check this website updates.
+However, the easiest way to receive all our updates with collection dates, class dates, etc., is to sign up for our free electronic newsletter.

-At HC DrugFree’s drive-thru collections, we take all prescription & over-the-counter medication, sharps (needles, syringes & EpiPens) & vapes.
+At HC DrugFree’s drive-thru collections, we take all prescription and over-the-counter medication, vapes (without batteries), inhalers, and more.
 Also, Howard County has 4 medication disposal boxes FOR PILLS ONLY at police sites:

 • Northern Police District Station, 3410 Courthouse Drive, Ellicott City, 21043